anywhichway/joex/README.md

 # Release History (reverse chronological order)

+v0.1.2 2016-01-07 Added *.intersection* to Array and Set.
+Enhanced *.intersects*,*.coincident*, and *.disjoint* to take any number of arguments, added more documentation and unit tests.

 v0.1.1 2016-01-03 Added substantial amounts of documentation and unit tests.
 Add filter capability to *.sum* and *.avg*.
-Corrected a flaw in DAte precision that resulted in only part of a date being considered.
+Corrected a flaw in Date precision that resulted in only part of a date being considered.

 v0.1.0 2015-12-31 Modified so code does not directly overload built-in objects.
 Started adding unit tests.
 This was a breaking change with respect to module loading, so semantic version was incremented.